7 Targeting Strategies Food Marketers Need to Know Now

 Privacy Compliant Identifiers

 Privacy compliant identifiers are a new solution to a problem that is top of mind among both consumers and brands: privacy and transparency of data.
-There have been a number of laws and acts passed over the last few years by different states and countries, such as California’s Consumer Privacy Act and the EU’s General Data Protection Regulation, as well as changes in technology like Apple’s OS14 anti-tracking that rolled out in 2021 and the elimination of Google Chrome’s third-party cookies (i.e., special codes that allow consumers’ activities to be tracked across the internet) that finally began in January 2024.
+There have been a number of laws and acts passed over the last few years by different states and countries, such as California’s Consumer Privacy Act and the EU’s General Data Protection Regulation, as well as changes in technology like Apple’s OS14 anti-tracking that rolled out in 2021.
 All of this has been done to provide more privacy for consumers (by letting them opt out of data sharing) and more accountability for companies (by pushing them to be more transparent in how they track consumers and how they use customer data).

 The advertising and marketing community has been wrestling with this situation for a while, trying to find a way to market more effectively to their ideal customer without overstepping and creating a backlash by taking advantage of them.
 A number of advertisers are trying out privacy compliant identifiers as a way to do this.
-Either by using anonymized IDs provided by a supplier such as The Trade Desk’s UID2 or Epsilon’s Core ID or by accessing data segments that anonymize individual user data such as Google’s Privacy Sandbox APIs.
-This type of targeting is still in development and adoption stages so right now this is best for brands looking to test, learn, and prepare before cookies are fully eliminated, possibly by the end of 2024 or early 2025.
+Either by using anonymized IDs provided by a supplier such as The Trade Desk’s UID2 or Epsilon’s Core ID or by accessing data segments that anonymize individual user data such as Experian and Ampersand’s partnership with the AND platform.
+This type of targeting is still being developed so right now this is best for brands looking to stop relying on individual data and want to test and learn how to make this type of targeting work.

 It’s an exciting time in the world of marketing, but to borrow from Spider-Man, with power comes great responsibility.
 While the plethora of data that is available to food marketers makes finding the best target for their product easier than it has before, they need to offer value back to the consumer (e.g., great products that they really want, information that makes their life easier, recipes that they enjoy) to make it an equal exchange and one that can continue and strengthen the bond and loyalty between food advertisers and their audiences.